angezid/advanced-mark.js/doc/doc_v3/separate-groups.md

     'each': (markElement, info) => {
         // info.count - matches count so far

-        // if start of match group
-        if (info.groupStart) {
+        // if the start of capturing group if (info.groupStart) {
-            // all group count
+            // all group counter
             groupCount++;

-            // info.groupIndex is the index of a current match group if (info.groupIndex === 1) {
+            // info.groupIndex is the index of a current group if (info.groupIndex === 1) {
                 markElement.className = 'group1-1';
                 gr1Count++;